kristianmandrup/sugar-high/README.markdown

 ### File

 * self.blank? and blank? : Is file empty?
+* self.overwrite : overwrite file with new content (mode = 'w')
+* self.append : append to existing file with content or create new (mode = 'w+')

 String:
 * path : expand String with path operations :up and :down